-&lt;sup>545 DT Act, section 4(a)(iii).
+545 DT Act, section 4(a)(iii).

-&lt;sup>546 DT Act, section 4(b).
+546 DT Act, section 4(b).

-&lt;sup>547 DT Act, section 4(c).
+547 DT Act, section 4(c).

-&lt;sup>548 DT Act, section 4(a)(iii)
+548 DT Act, section 4(a)(iii)

-- 7.69 Given the new purposes and principles governing the Reserve Bank's prudential functions: - 7.69.1 we expect the Reserve Bank will now explicitly consider and articulate competition effects, and effects on different groups of deposit takers, when it is making decisions about prudential regulatory settings (including capital requirements).
-There will be more transparency about the role that competition plays in the way in which those settings are determined, and - 7.69.2 we see an important role for competition to be factored into prudential regulatory settings, in this context to ensure that consumers of personal banking services can benefit from competition and note that financial stability and competition are not necessarily mutually exclusive objectives.
+7.69.2 we see an important role for competition to be factored into prudential regulatory settings, in this context to ensure that consumers of personal banking services can benefit from competition and note that financial stability and competition are not necessarily mutually exclusive objectives.
+549